MazanLabeeb/Express-Blog/README.md

 In case you want to modify the postgres and mongodb database details:
 - Mongodb string has been placed in ".env" file
-- Postgres database details are in blog-service.js file
+- Postgres database details are in "blog-service.js" file
+- Cloudinary details are in "server.js" file

 ## Usage <a name = "usage"></a>

+Users can create and login to their account.